The Silver Dollar Fish is a popular freshwater aquarium fish.

 Studies have been done to look at using Ovaprim to help speed up the spawning process.

-To prepare the males and females for breeding you will need to feed them a protein-rich and plant diet.
+To prepare the males and females for breeding you will need to feed them a protein-rich and plant-based diet.
 Males will show when they are ready to breed as the red patches on their fins will get darker.

 Females can produce and lay up to 2000 eggs which will then be fertilized by the male.
 The eggs will look transparent with a slight hint of yellow.